 Your gift to the Annual Fund benefits your congregation directly and builds on the investment Campbell and Stone began in our beloved state.

-You can make a contribution today by credit or debit card by clicking the box in the upper right hand corner of this page.
-Thank you!
+You can make a contribution today by credit or debit card by clicking the box in the upper right hand corner of this page, or here.
+Thank you.

 Disciples Mission Fund

 There are four ways local congregations can financially support the wider ministries of the Christian Church (Disciples of Christ): gifts to Disciples Mission Fund, four Special Day Offerings, two Special Mission Fund Offerings and Designated Giving.
 These are described below.